- 1. Upload your app

 Asserts are used to validate a particular functionality in a given UI, such as validating text, or the presence or absence of an image.

-To create an Assert, click on the Assert Button in the Action Bar.
+To create an Assert, click on the Assert Button from the left panel next to the rendered phone screen..
 This will allow you to enter the Assert Mode.

 Once activated, you can select an element on the screen where an Assert should be placed.